patrulek/easshy/testing/README.md

 ## Prerequisites

 To run this test it is required to have running `docker` and installed `docker-compose` on current system.
+You should also ensure that docker can be run without sudo privileges.

 Internet connection is also required to download docker image (unless it's already cached).